Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 What is the vagus nerve, and why is it important?

-Recognizing the importance of the vagus nerve underscores its fundamental role in preserving homeostasis by controlling involuntary actions such as digestion, heart rate, and immune response that are crucial to our overall well-being.
+The vagus nerve controls involuntary actions such as digestion, heart rate, and immune response that are crucial to our overall well-being.
+Recognizing its importance underscores its fundamental role in preserving homeostasis.

 What are the common causes of a pinched vagus nerve in the neck?